-EDUC 641 Advanced Studies in Human Development and Learning Communities

-EDUC 650 Effective Practices for Teaching, Learning, and Collaborative Leadership
+- EDUC 610 Planning and Implementing Instruction for Diverse Learners - EDUC 641 Advanced Studies in Human Development and Learning Communities - EDUC 650 Effective Practices for Teaching, Learning, and Collaborative Leadership - EDUC 690 Applied Research in Education

 EDUC 690 is the prerequisite for EDUC 698 and MUST be one of the first six semester hours earned as a M.Ed. degree-seeking graduate student in the School of Education.